anhem/test-populator/README.md

 ## Full coverage setup

-Here is a setup that covers all supported scenarios
+Here is a setup that covers as much as possible

 ```java
 public class TestPopulator {